Learning the Right Skill: Vocational Curricula and Returns to Skills (with Matloob Piracha and Guy Tchuente)

 GLO Discussion Paper No 1350, 2023

-Revise and Resubmit at Economica
+Accepted at Economica

 Talentmonitor: dynamiek op de Noordelijke arbeidsmarkt.
 2022.
 Commissioned by Nationaal Programma Groningen